GEO vs SEO: Key Differences for AI Search in 2026 | RankWeave

 5. Different Competitive Dynamics

 SEO is zero-sum — Google's first page has only 10 spots.
-GEO is more expansive — AI can mention multiple brands.
+GEO (generative engine optimization) is more expansive — AI can mention multiple brands.
 But the brand mentioned first gets the most trust.
-Critical finding: 83.3% of AI Overview citations come from outside the traditional top 10 organic results.
+Critical finding: 83.3% of AI Overview citations come from outside the traditional top 10 organic results — a clear illustration of the seo vs geo difference in practice.

 6. Different Freshness Requirements